Skip to main content

 Eosinophilic esophagitis is rated under 38 CFR § 4.114, Schedule of Ratings – Digestive System, Diagnostic Code (DC) 7203.
 Below are the criteria for each rating:

-- 80 percent – “Documented history of recurrent or refractory esophageal esophageal stricture(s) causing dysphagia with at least one of the symptoms present:
+• 80 percent–“Documented history of recurrent or refractory esophageal esophageal stricture(s) causing dysphagia with at least one of these symptoms:

-• 50 percent – “Documented history of recurrent or refractory esophageal stricture(s) causing dysphagia which requires at least one of the following:
+50 percent–“Documented history of recurrent or refractory esophageal stricture(s) causing dysphagia that requires at least one of these:

-• 30 percent – “Documented history of recurrent esophageal stricture(s) causing dysphagia which requires dilatation no more than 2 times per year”
+30 percent–“Documented history of recurrent esophageal stricture(s) causing dysphagia that requires dilatation no more than two times per year”

 Compensation and Pension (C&P) Exams for Eosinophilic Esophagitis